SafarDB: FPGA-Accelerated Distributed Transactions via Replicated Data Types: Evaluation

 WRDTs: (1) Account: A small-scale banking system which allows for depositing, withdrawing, and querying a single account.
 (2) Courseware: A school management system, which allows for courses and students to be added, and deleted, and students to enroll in courses.
 (3) Project: A project management system that allows for projects and employees to be added, deleted, and employees to be assigned to projects.
 (4) Movie: A movie theater ticketing systems that manages a set of customers and movies.
 (5) Auction: An online auctioning systems based on RUBis \cite{rubis}.

 \textbf{Metrics.} We focus on three metrics: (1) \textit{Response Time ($\mu s$)}: The average time from when a client issues an operation until it receives the corresponding response.
 (2) \textit{Throughput ($OPs/\mu s$)}: The maximum number of operations per microsecond which the system completes.
+We report aggregate system throughput: the total number of client operations completed across all logical clients during the experiment divided by the total execution time.
+Thus, the reported value is a system-level throughput, not a per-client rate.
 (3) \textit{Power Consumption ($W$)}: FPGA power consumption is measured following AMD Xilinx Documentation \cite{xilinx-docs}.
 CPU and I/O power consumption was measured with a combination of PowerTop \cite{powertop} and Scaphandre \cite{scaphandre}.
+Detailed power results are reported in \autoref{fig:app:power-consumption} in the appendix.